 This logo has an international appeal and universal accessibility making it a professional logo font.

 Cardo was created by David Perry.
-He created his own version of a typeface cut for the Renaissance printer Aldus Manutius.
+He created his version of a typeface cut for the Renaissance printer Aldus Manutius.
 It was designed for the needs of classicists, medievalists, Biblical scholars, and linguists.
-It works for all the situations that want a high-quality Old Style font as it is a large Unicode font.
+It works for all situations that want a high-quality Old Style font as it is a large Unicode font.

 This font is amongst the popular logo fonts for a classically-focused, academic context.

 The font style Univers was the inspiration for designer Max Miedinger to create Helvetica.
 Univers was very famous and hence the designer created a type of family of its own.
-Later on both the fonts became famous and remained so till the 70s and 80s.
+Later on, both fonts became famous and remained so till the 70s and 80s.
 Helvetica was licensed to Xerox, Adobe, and Apple in that era and served as the core font of the PostScript detection language.